Jillderon/daily-deals/PROCESS.md

 ## Tuesday day 17 - 31/01/2017
 - add alert for the right date format
 - Today I'm going to add my last functionality.
-For the '
+If you have a business account, you are able to see all your deals (in a table view) and delete deals over here!
+- turn off landscape